 Michele Lavazza | Coordinator

-Michele Lavazza is a translator, an expert on digital humanities and learning technologies, and a free culture advocate.
+Michele Lavazza is a translator, digital humanities and learning technologies specialist, and free culture advocate.
 He holds a Master’s Degree in philosophy from the University of Milan; his thesis on Wittgenstein and transcendental philosophy was partly written in Milan and partly at the Paris 1 Panthéon-Sorbonne University.
 He founded the Ludwig Wittgenstein Project in 2020.

 Jasmin Trächtler | Editor